-Theorem \ref{thm:x9} confirms an unpublished result of Zywina \cite{Zywina}. \begin{remark} Shioda studies the Hodge group of curves of the form $y^2=x^m-1$ in \cite[Sections 5, 6]{Shioda82}.
+\begin{remark} Shioda studies the Hodge group of curves of the form $y^2=x^m-1$ in \cite[Sections 5, 6]{Shioda82}.
 In particular, Shioda shows that the Jacobian of the curve $y^2=x^9-1$ satisfies the Hodge conjecture and is a 4-dimensional abelian variety \cite[Example 6.1]{Shioda82}.
-Indeed, he remarks that the Jacobian is isogenous to the product of an elliptic curve $E$ and a 3-dimensional abelian variety.
-The CM elliptic curve $E$ has $\ST^0(E)$ group $\U(1)$ and the abelian variety $A$ has $\ST^0(A)$ group of the CM absolutely simple abelian threefold $A$ is $\U(1) \times \U(1) \times \U(1)$.
-We thus have that $\ST^0(A) \times \ST^0(E) \neq \ST^0( A \times E)$, even though $A$ and $E$ do not share any common factor up to $\overline{\mathbb{Q}}$-isogeny. \end{remark}

-We then utilize Theorem \ref{thm:alg} to calculate $\ST^0(C_1)$, $\ST^0(C_2)$, and $\ST^0(C_3)$ for genus 2 through 10, and find surprising patterns in the shapes of the identity components for these families of curves.
+Indeed, he remarks that the Jacobian is isogenous to the product of a CM elliptic curve $E$ and a 3-dimensional absolutely simple CM abelian variety.
+The elliptic curve $E$ has $\ST^0(E)\simeq\U(1)$ and the abelian variety $A$ has $\ST^0(A) \simeq \U(1) \times \U(1) \times \U(1)$.
+Thus $\ST^0(A) \times \ST^0(E) \neq \ST^0( A \times E)$, even though $A$ and $E$ do not share any common factor up to $\overline{\mathbb{Q}}$-isogeny. \end{remark} We also use Theorem \ref{thm:alg} to compute $\ST^0(C_1)$, $\ST^0(C_2)$, and $\ST^0(C_3)$ for genus 2 through 10, and find surprising patterns in the shapes of the identity components for these families of curves.
 Following these computations, we form several conjectures (see Section \ref{sec:highergenusex}).